SoaresPT/FitnessApp/README.md

 # Fitness App API Documentation

 This documentation provides information on the endpoints and usage of the Fitness App API.
+The live version can be found at [https://group1-jh7u.onrender.com/](https://group1-jh7u.onrender.com/)

 ## Table of Contents